aws-samples/contextual-ad-intelligence-on-aws/contextual-intelligence-taxonomy-mapper/README.md

 ### **Pre-requisites**

 1. **AWS account**
+2. **Content Taxonomy** To use the IAB Tech Lab Content Taxonomy you can download it [here](https://www.iab.com/guidelines/content-taxonomy/) and follow the steps below
+    1. Click on 'Download via Tech lab'
+    2. Select 'Download Content Taxonomy 3.0'
+    3. The download will be an Excel file.
+You will need to delete rows 1-6 on the ‘Content taxonomy’ sheet and store it as a csv in your Amazon S3 bucket
-2. **Amazon S3 bucket** with the recommended folder structure below.
+3. **Amazon S3 bucket** with the recommended folder structure below.
 You can name these folders as desired:
     1. Taxonomy: A folder where you store your chosen content taxonomy
     2. Texts: A folder where you store all extracted text content as text files
     3. Images: A folder where you store all extracted images